 Description of Roles within HEE and the School of Anaesthesia

-Post graduate Dean: Postgraduate Deans are responsible for developing appropriate specialty training programmes across educational provider units that meet curriculum requirements, presently this role is occupied by Dr David Eadington
+Post-Graduate Dean: Postgraduate Deans are responsible for developing appropriate specialty training programmes across educational provider units that meet curriculum requirements

-Associate postgraduate deans (AD): The role of the Associate Deans helps support the Health Education England Dean in embracing corporate, statutory and non-statutory functions, aligning with the HEE mandate.
+Associate Post-Graduate Deans (APD): The role of the Associate Deans helps support the Health Education England Dean in embracing corporate, statutory and non-statutory functions, aligning with the HEE mandate.
 The role is focussed firmly upon improving patient and learner safety and experience and ensuring effective educational outcomes.
 This jargon translates as "helping the Dean do what needs to be done".

-Training programme directors for anaesthesia (TPDs): Oversee and manage training programmes mainly focussed on rotation planning, and appraisal and assessment of trainees in one of the 3 hubs:
+Training Programme Directors for Anaesthesia (TPDs): Oversee and manage training programmes mainly focussed on rotation planning, and appraisal and assessment of trainees in one of the 3 hubs; East, West and South

-College tutors: Provide speciality specific educational and pastoral support at Trusts involved in the training programme rotations, they are recruited locally at the local educational provider with RCoA approval
+College Tutors (CT): Provide speciality specific educational and pastoral support at Trusts involved in the training programme rotations, they are recruited locally at the local educational provider with RCoA approval

-Programme support officers: The backbone of the entire programme, having numerous essential roles involved in the smooth running of the School, and an excellent first of call for queries and assistance:
+Programme Support: The backbone of the entire programme, having numerous essential roles involved in the smooth running of the School, and an excellent first of call for queries and assistance: